Northern Plains Railroad: Merger

-In 2000 and 2001 the Mohall Central Railroad and the Northern Plains Railroad teamed up to begin operating track sold by the BNSF Railway.
+In 2000 and 2001, the Mohall Central Railroad and the Northern Plains Railroad teamed up to begin operating track sold by the BNSF Railway.
 The Mohall Central Railroad agreed to purchase and then let the Northern Plains Railroad operate over both a 20 mi portion of the Drayton Subdivision between Honeyford, North Dakota, and Voss, North Dakota, and a 43 mi portion of the Granville Subdivision between milepost 5.25 (north of Granville, North Dakota) and Mohall, North Dakota.

-In the fall of 2005, the Northern Plains Railroad and the Mohall Central Railroad came together once more to begin operations over a 69 mi portion of the BNSF Railway’s Sarles Subdivision between milepost 3.75 (north of Lakota, North Dakota) and Sarles, North Dakota.
+In fall 2005, the Northern Plains Railroad and the Mohall Central Railroad came together once more to begin operations over a 69 mi portion of the BNSF Railway’s Sarles Subdivision between milepost 3.75 (north of Lakota, North Dakota) and Sarles, North Dakota.
 The BNSF Railway agreed to sell its track to the Mohall Central Railroad.
 In turn, the Mohall Central Railroad agreed to let the Northern Plains Railroad begin operating over the line.
 Connecting track near Munich, North Dakota, where the Sarles Subdivision crosses the Bisbee Subdivision, was also put in place.
-On October 29, 2007, the Mohall Central Railroad filed a notice of exemption to abandon a 44.44 mi portion of the line between milepost 3.75 north of Lakota, North Dakota, and milepost 48.19 at Alsen Junction, North Dakota, approximately 4 mi south of Munich, North Dakota.
+On October 29, 2007, the Mohall Central Railroad filed a notice of exemption to abandon a 44.44 mi portion of the line in North Dakota between milepost 3.75 north of Lakota and milepost 48.19 at Alsen Junction, approximately 4 mi south of Munich.

 Cutbacks

 After the Mohall Central Railroad purchased the Granville Subdivision, it quickly abandoned a 30 mi portion of it between milepost 5.25 and milepost 35.00 (at Forfar siding south of Lansford, North Dakota).
 The part of the subdivision still in service, 12 mi, was then renamed the Mohall Subdivision.
 Likewise, the portion of the Drayton Subdivision that the Mohall Central Railroad had also acquired was renamed the Gilby Subdivision.
-The portion of the line between Forest River, North Dakota and Voss, North Dakota would later be abandoned.
+The portion of the line between Forest River and Voss, North Dakota, was later abandoned.

 Both portions of track purchased by the Mohall Central Railroad had been owned by the Burlington Northern Railroad before coming under ownership of the BNSF Railway.
-Before that, the Mohall Subdivision had formed a 61 mi branch line on the Great Northern Railway that stretched from Granville, North Dakota to Sherwood, North Dakota.
-The Gilby Subdivision, on the other hand, had formed the Northern Pacific Railway’s 250 mi main line from Manitoba Junction, Minnesota (near Hawley, Minnesota) to Winnipeg, Manitoba.
+Before that, the Mohall Subdivision had formed a 61 mi branch line on the Great Northern Railway that stretched from Granville to Sherwood, North Dakota.
+The Gilby Subdivision, on the other hand, had formed the Northern Pacific Railway’s 250 mi main line from Manitoba Junction (near Hawley, Minnesota) to Winnipeg, Manitoba.

-In October 2004, the Northern Plains Railroad—acting through its parent, the Soo Line Railroad—abandoned a 28 mi portion of the Devils Lake Subdivision between Harlow, North Dakota and Devils Lake, North Dakota.
+In October 2004, the Northern Plains Railroad—acting through its parent, the Soo Line Railroad—abandoned a 28 mi portion of the Devils Lake Subdivision between Harlow and Devils Lake, North Dakota.
 Part of the roadbed had become submerged in the steadily increasing water level of Devils Lake.

-In December 2009, the Northern Plains Railroad—again acting through the Soo Line Railroad—abandoned 60.9 mi of the Bisbee Subdivision between Bisbee, North Dakota and Kramer, North Dakota.
+In December 2009, the Northern Plains Railroad—again acting through the Soo Line Railroad—abandoned 60.9 mi of the Bisbee Subdivision between Bisbee and Kramer, North Dakota.